oubino/z_disk/README.md

         -bs Specify whether sizes above should be interpreted as the number of bins or the size of each bin, should be either bins or size
     ```

-    The following args are optional
+    The following args are optional:

         -c Name of the channel column in the data

 2. Visualise the pointcloud data [Optional]